MurtzaM/Tip-Calculator/README.md

 - Outlets allow you to change the properties of a UI element.
 Actions listen for an event and trigger a specific function when that event happens.
 - A Storyboard is implemented as a XIB file.
 This file is formatted as XML and it tracks elements and their properties created through the Interface Builder.
 This information includes properties such as unique id, UI position, height, and width.
 By giving us a unique id, we have a reference to that element.
 When we set up an Outlet in the code, we can now programmatically update an IB element because we have a reference to it.
 The same is true for an Action, where we set up a listener on an IB element and bind a function to it that gets notified when an event occurs.

-Question 2: "Swift uses [Automatic Reference Counting](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/AutomaticReferenceCounting.html#//apple_ref/doc/uid/TP40014097-CH20-ID49) (ARC), which is not a garbage collector, to manage memory.
+**Question 2**: "Swift uses [Automatic Reference Counting](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/AutomaticReferenceCounting.html#//apple_ref/doc/uid/TP40014097-CH20-ID49) (ARC), which is not a garbage collector, to manage memory.
 Can you explain how you can get a strong reference cycle for closures?
 (There's a section explaining this concept in the link, how would you summarize as simply as possible?)"

 **Answer:**
--
+- A strong reference cycle for closures is when a class instance and a closure are keeping each other alive by maintaining strong references to each other.
+This means neither the class instance or the closure will ever get deallocated from memory.

 ## License